Improved bounds for the bracketing number of orthants or revisiting an algorithm of Thi\'{e}mard to compute bounds for the star discrepancy: Revisiting an Algorithm of Eric Thi e mard

-We now describe Thi\'emard's algorithmic partitioning process of the $d$-dimensional unit cube that results for given $\varepsilon \in (0,1)$ and $d\in\N$ after a finite number of steps in an $\varepsilon$-bracketing cover $\mathcal{P}^d_\varepsilon$ of $\mathcal{C}_d$.
-For the partitioning process it is more convenient to consider half-open intervals instead of closed ones.
-To avoid picky destinctions, we will identify half-open $d$-dimensional intervals $[x,y)$ with their corresponding bracket $[x,y]$, cf. \eqref{bracket}, and, consequently, call $[x,y)$ itself a bracket.
-Note that the weight of such a bracket is given by
+cf. \eqref{general_weight}.
+The partitioning process should result in a partition of the $d$-dimensional unit cube; to achieve this it is necessary to work with half-open intervals instead of closed ones.
+To avoid picky distinctions, we will identify half-open $d$-dimensional intervals $[x,y)$ with their corresponding bracket $[x,y]$ and, consequently, call $[x,y)$ itself a bracket.
+Accordingly, the weight of such a bracket is given by